 What is Dark Web Monitoring?

-Dark web monitoring scans criminal marketplaces, hacker forums, ransomware leak sites, and threat actor channels for your organization’s compromised data.
-With billions of credentials available on the dark web, proactive monitoring is essential for preventing breaches before they happen.
+Dark web monitoring scans criminal marketplaces and ransomware leak sites for your organization’s compromised data.
+With billions of credentials available on the dark web, continuous monitoring is essential for preventing breaches before they happen.

 What We Monitor:

-Compromised Credentials: Leaked usernames, passwords, and login credentials from data breaches and combo lists
+Compromised Credentials: Leaked usernames and passwords from data breaches and combo lists

 Infected Devices: Infostealer malware infections exposing corporate data through infostealer channels

-Third-Party Breaches: Vendor and supplier breaches affecting your data through supply chain compromises
+Third-Party Breaches: Vendor breaches affecting your data through supply chain compromises

-Threat Actor Chatter: Discussions on dark web forums leaking your proprietary data or planning attacks against your organization
+Threat Actor Chatter: Discussions on dark web forums about your organization

 Why It Matters:

-By detecting these signals early, you can reset passwords, terminate sessions, and lock down access before attackers exploit the data.
-Dark web monitoring serves as an early warning system, helping prevent identity theft, financial fraud, and data breaches by alerting your security team to threats before they escalate.
+By detecting these signals early, you can reset passwords and terminate sessions before attackers exploit the data.
+Dark web monitoring serves as an early warning system for your security team.

 Dark web monitoring API showing detected RedLine stealer credentials